Southern Illinois

-Southern Illinois, also known as Little Egypt, is the southern third of Illinois, principally along and south of Interstate 64.
-Although part of a Midwestern state, this region is aligned in culture more with that of the Upland South than the Midwest.
-Part of downstate Illinois, it is bordered by the two most voluminous rivers in the United States: the Mississippi below its connecting Missouri River to the west and the Ohio River to the east and south with the Wabash as tributary.
+Southern Illinois is a region of the U.S. state of Illinois comprising the southern third of the state, principally south of Interstate 70.
+Part of downstate Illinois, it is bordered by the two most voluminous rivers in the United States: the Mississippi below its connection with the Missouri River to the west and the Ohio River to the east and south, with the tributary Wabash River, extending the southeastern border.
+Some areas of Southern Illinois are known historically as Little Egypt.
+Although part of the Midwest, certain areas of Southern Illinois more closely align culturally with neighboring parts of the Upland South (i.e. Kentucky, Tennessee, Southern Indiana, and Missouri).

 Southern Illinois' most populated city is Belleville at 44,478.
-Other principal cities include Alton, Centralia, Collinsville, Edwardsville, Glen Carbon, Godfrey, O'Fallon, Harrisburg, Herrin, West Frankfort, Mt.
+Other principal cities include Alton, Centralia, Collinsville, Edwardsville, Glen Carbon, Godfrey, Granite City, O'Fallon, Harrisburg, Herrin, West Frankfort, Mt.
 Vernon, Marion, and Carbondale, where the main campus of Southern Illinois University is located.
-Residents may also travel to amenities in St. Louis and Cape Girardeau, Missouri; Memphis and Nashville, Tennessee; Evansville, Indiana; and Paducah, Kentucky.
+Residents may also commute to St. Louis and Cape Girardeau, Missouri; Evansville, Indiana; and Paducah, Kentucky.
 The region is home to Scott Air Force Base, a major military installation.

 The area has a population of 1.2 million people, who live mostly in rural towns and cities separated by extensive farmland and the Shawnee National Forest.
 The two higher density areas of population are Metro East (pop.
-700,000+), which is the partly industrialized Illinois portion of the St. Louis Metropolitan Area, and the Carbondale-Marion-Herrin, Illinois Combined Statistical Area, centered on Carbondale and Marion, a two-county area that is home to 123,272 residents.
+700,000+), which is the partly industrialized Illinois portion of the St. Louis Metropolitan Area, and the Carbondale–Marion–Herrin, Illinois Combined Statistical Area, centered on Carbondale and Marion, a two-county area that is home to 123,272 residents.

-The first European settlers were French colonists in the part of their North American empire called Illinois Country.
+The first European settlers were French colonists in the part of their North American territory called Illinois Country.
 Later settlers migrated from the Upland South of the United States, traveling by the Ohio River.
 The region was affiliated with the southern agricultural economy, based on enslaved African Americans as workers on major plantations, and rural culture.
 Some settlers owned slaves before the territory was organized and slavery was prohibited.
 Many areas developed an economy based on coal mining.
-Much of Southern Illinois is still culturally affiliated with the Mid-South: Western Kentucky, Southwestern Indiana, West Tennessee, and the Missouri Bootheel.
-The people speak with similar accents throughout this area.
-Southern Illinois, the earliest settled and once the wealthiest part of Illinois, is known for its rich history and the abundance of antebellum architecture remaining in its small towns and cities.